cisco-intersight/intersight_python_examples/README.md

 api_client = get_api_client(api_key, api_key_file)

-# Enter a context with an instance of the API client
-with api_client:
 # Create an instance of the API class
 api_instance = boot_api.BootApi(api_client)

 # example passing only required values which don't have defaults set
 # and optional values
 try:
     # Read a 'boot.PrecisionPolicy' resource.
     api_response = api_instance.get_boot_precision_policy_list()
     pprint(api_response)
 except intersight.ApiException as e:
     print("Exception when calling BootApi->get_boot_precision_policy_list: %s\n" % e)
 ```

 <a name="updating-an-object"></a>
 ## 5. Updating an Object

-This step help user to update an object with the help of python intersight SDK.
+This step helps user to update an object with the help of python intersight SDK.
 In the below example we are going to update a boot precision policy.
 First the instance of Model: BootPrecisionPolicy is created and then all the attributes
 required to update the policy is set using the model object.